ilker-aktuna/Gear-360-File-Access-from-Android-phones/README.md

 Video stitching takes a long time.
 I will work on making it faster if I can find a better method.

+Update (16.05.2023) : Added shooting new photo feature and time sync with phone.

 ### Important !

 This application is tested on Gear 360 2017 version.
 It does not work on previous versions of Gear 360.